yexub/rn2z/README.md

 # rn2z
-rotate n vector to z axis direction
+Rotate n vector to z axis direction
+The input file is a POSCAR file for vasp simulations,and output a 'POSCAR_new' file